chapel-lang/chapel-blog/content/posts/10myths-part4/index.md

 computing context for which Chapel was originally developed.
-Perhaps this was due to the fact that scalable parallel computing is traditionally done in languages like Fortran, C, and C++ using libraries like MPI or directives like OpenMP to express the parallelism and locality considerations required at scale.
-And since those languages were traditionally sequential and constrained to a single process, perhaps focusing only on local computations made sense.
+Perhaps this was due to the fact that scalable parallel computing is traditionally done in languages like Fortran, C, and C++ using libraries like MPI or directive-based approaches like OpenMP to express the parallelism and locality considerations required at scale.
+And since those languages were traditionally sequential and constrained to a single process, perhaps focusing only on local computations made sense to me at the time.

 However, if we think of common `notations for scalable parallel computing—like MPI or OpenMP—as being pseudo-languages in and of